This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 This section will analyze the structure of your page but will take into account only those elements that are visible and not anchored.
 It can't be placed within a <a> tag, or its CSS display property cannot be set to hide.

-Always compare the results of the audit with the version of the website that was auditioned.
-If you pick the mobile crawler, make sure you're viewing the mobile version of your page, as the content may vary.
+Always compare the Audit results with the reviewed version of the website.
+If you choose the mobile crawler, ensure you're viewing your page's mobile version, as the content may vary.

 Paragraphs